 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.

-Hepatitis A & B update - there is an international shortage of these vaccines.
+Hepatitis B update - there is an international shortage of this vaccine.
+We are unsure when supplies will be available again for this vaccine.

 There is further information about countries and vaccinations required on the links below: